fazixa/CompilerDesignProjectDescription/Phase 3/README.md

 </ul>

 ```
-Error 230 : in line [lineNumber] , Incompatible types : [LeftType] can not be converted to [RightType]
+Error 230 : in line [line:column], Incompatible types : [LeftType] can not be converted to [RightType]
 ```
 -----------------------
 <ul dir="rtl">